 - In Swiss Dutch: Good Morning would be pronounced Goede Morgen

-The Different Uses Of Phrases In The Amish Dialect's
+The Different Uses Of Phrases In The Amish Dialects

-In daily life, the Pennsylvania Dutch and Swiss German speakers from the different Amish communities and the Dutch German speakers from Germany would construct their sentence structure in many different ways.
-For example in Pennsylvania Dutch someone might say "Guder Daag" which translates in English to Good Day instead of saying good morning.
-In Germany the German Dutch speaker might say "Was geht" which translates to What's Up in English instead of good morning when first greeting friends in the morning.
+In daily life, the Pennsylvania Dutch and Swiss German speakers from the different Amish communities and the Dutch-German speakers from Germany would construct their sentence structure in many different ways.
+For example, in Pennsylvania Dutch, someone might say "Guder Daag," which translates in English to Good Day instead of saying good morning.
+In Germany, the German-Dutch speaker might say "Was geht," which translates to "What's Up" in English instead of "Good morning" when first greeting friends in the morning.